theboys4ever/tos/README.md

-# TOS - the only squad
+# theboys4ever
-ball tiggy time
+rip andy and pas

 # LOGS
-Removed water intro from song being autoplayed (9/11/18)
+Removed water intro from song being autoplayed (11/9/18) Started development on website again and rebranded to theboys4ever (3/9/18)